HAVE A QUESTION?

 No. As long as there’s plenty of contact between the shaft of the engine and the pump for the keyway, then a little space there won’t be a problem.
 However, if there's a gap between the engine block and the bolt flange, it's important to use spacers to close that gap.
 It's also important to use the same number and thickness of spacers for each bolt when installing the pump.

 If you have any further questions, contact us.
 We will be happy to help you.

 Yes, most of our pumps can accept a quick-disconnect fitting.
 Please contact us with your order number so we can give you directions specific to your pump.

-Some pressure washer pumps require oil changes, and some do not, so be sure to check the owners manual to find out for sure.
-It is most important to treat your pressure washer pump with pump saver before storing away the unit for the season. this is especially vital if there is any chance the pressure washer or pump will be exposed to or near elements like cold or heat.
+Some pressure washer pumps require oil changes, some don't.
+Be sure to check the user manual to find out for sure.
+It's most important to treat your pressure washer pump with pump saver before storing it away for the winter season, especially if there is any chance the pressure washer or pump will be exposed to or near elements like cold or heat.
 You can pick up The ROP Shop's pump saver on our website.